 Minimum Wage Violations

 As of July 24, 2009, the federal minimum wage for most covered employees is $7.25 per hour.
 Some exceptions include certain student workers and certain disabled workers, who may be paid at a lower rate.

-The minimum wage for young workers under the age of 20 is $4.25 per hour during their first 90 days of employment only (consecutive calendar days, not days of employment).
+The minimum wage for young workers under the age of 20 is $4.25 per hour during their first 90 days of employment only (consecutive calendar days, not days of work).
 This applies to every job a person has until he or she turns 20.
 It does not just apply to his or her first job.

 A whistleblower is someone who complains about illegal activity or activity in violation of company policy at an employer.
 A whistleblower can be an employee, supplier, client, contractor, or anyone who may have insight into any illegal activity occurring at a business or organization.
 Those complaints are often voiced in public or reported to government or law enforcement agencies.

 Whistleblowers have often been fired by the company they work for.
 Whistleblowers that do retain their jobs may face blacklisting, demotions, overtime exemptions, benefit denial, threats, reassignment, or a reduction in pay.

 More Information on Workplace Violations

 If you think your employer is committing a workplace violation, your first step is to get as much information as you can.
 Check out the elaws Advisors—these are interactive tools provided by the US Department of Labor.
 These can give you more information about a number of federal employment laws.